My Childhood Home

 "Carol, I always enjoy hearing you perform your unusual stories.
 You have such a unique depth of knowledge when it comes to words and how they fit into the English language.
 It's poetry!"

 Olympus Chapter/Utah Storytelling Guild

 Carol is a contributing author to this innovative new book you will want to learn about!
 How to be a Storyteller--Essays and Advice.
-The Kindle version already available at Amazon.com.
+The Kindle and paper back versions are already available at Amazon.com.
 Editor: Sean Buvalla at Storyteller.net

 The book is now available from http://Amazon.com